thetkpark/csc-works/CSC371/README.md

 ## Asynchronous System Model

 - No bound time for sending and recieving message
 - Impossible to solve consensus problem
 - `Paxos` can solve it but not all
 - It guarantee safety and eventual liveness
+- Each round of `Paxos` has unique ballot id and composed of 3 phases
+  1. **Election** -> Choose the leader
+     - Potential leader chooce ballot id and broadcast to every processes
+     - Every process will respond to the potential leader with highest ballot id
+     - When the potential leader recieved majority of responses, it will become a leader of this round
+     - Note: If there is a value `v'` from last failed round, process will included in step 2 too.
+  2. **Bill** -> Leader propose the value
+     - Leader propose the value for this round (Can use `v'` if present)
+     - Leader sent out the proposed value to every process
+     - When the process recieved the proposed value, it will log to disk and response with ok
+     - Note: The point of no return is when majority of process had logged the proposed value to the disk
+  3. **Law** -> Confirmation
+     - When leader received majority of `ok` message from previous phase, it sent the value v again to everynode
+     - Every process log that this round has ended.
+     - The process is finished

 # Cryptography